ryancampbell514/ryancampbell514.github.io/index.md

 ---
 layout: frontpage
 title: Ryan Campbell
-description: PhD student, Lancaster University.
+description: Postdoctoral Researcher, Université Côte d'Azur
 keywords:
 ---

-I'm a PhD student in Statistics at [Lancaster University](https://www.lancaster.ac.uk/maths/){:target="_blank"}, where I study the theory of multivarate extremes and its applications under the supervision of [Jennifer Wadsworth](https://www.lancaster.ac.uk/~wadswojl/){:target="_blank"}.
+I'm a postoctoral researcher at Université Côte d'Azur in Nice, France.

-Previously, I completed my undergraduate and master's degrees at [McGill University](https://www.mcgill.ca/mathstat/){:target="_blank"} in my hometown of Montreal, Quebec.
+Previously, I had the great pleasure of doing my PhD under the supervision of [Jennifer Wadsworth](https://www.lancaster.ac.uk/~wadswojl/){:target="_blank"} at [Lancaster University](https://www.lancaster.ac.uk/maths/){:target="_blank"}, where I developped new methodology for multivarate extremal inference.
+Prior to this, I completed my undergraduate and master's degrees at [McGill University](https://www.mcgill.ca/mathstat/){:target="_blank"} in my hometown of Montreal, Quebec.
 My master's research was done under the supervision of [Adam Oberman](https://www.adamoberman.net/){:target="_blank"}.
 Between my master's and PhD, I had a brief stint as a data science researcher at [Desjardins General Insurance Group](https://www.desjardinsgeneralinsurance.com/){:target="_blank"}.

-When I'm not working, I'm either fell running with [Lonsdale Fell Runners](https://lonsdalefellrunners.co.uk/){:target="_blank"} or at a [Preston North End](https://www.pnefc.net/){:target="_blank"} match.
+When I'm not working, you can find me running somewhere in the Alpes-Maritimes.

 ---